tosofto/CuculiTask/README.md

 ## Solution

-This problem can be solved with recursive function but it's time complexity is O(3^n) which means too slow as the array's length is increasing.
+This problem can be solved with recursive function.

+But the time complexity of recursive solution is O(3^n) which means too slow as the array's length is increasing, while it's only O(n^2) in dynamic solution.

-For this reason, dynamic programming solution is useful.
+Dynamic programming solution is preferred for this problem.

 ### Recursitive Solution: